kibetamos/Chat_app/README.md

 # Steps to set up the project

-1. clone the repository via the link </br>   https://github.com/kibetamos/Chat_app/tree/main
+1. Clone the repository via the link </br>   https://github.com/kibetamos/Chat_app/tree/main
 2. Install requirements.txt using pip install requirements.txt

 # To run the project